Eyevinn/iaf-plugin-aws-mediapackage/README.md

 `onFileAdd = (filePath: string, readStream: Readable)`.

-Method that is executed when a file is added to the directory being watched. `fileName` is the source ARN of the file in the S3 bucket that MediaPackage will repackage, and `readStream` is a `Readable` stream of the file data.
+Method that is executed when a file is added to the directory being watched. `filePath` is the source ARN of the file in the S3 bucket that MediaPackage will repackage, and `readStream` is a `Readable` stream of the file data.
 Any file watcher plugins are *required* to provide these.
 The method dispatches a repackaging job to the MediaPackage endpoint.

 ## `MediaPackageDispatcher`
 Sub-module that dispatches MediaPackage video packaging jobs.